-We are currently reviewing our Curriculum content taking into account the context of the lives of our children and the community in which they reside.
-We are focusing on developing a curriculum that will ensure our children build up skills and a body of knowledge that will offer them new possibilities and opportunities and help them succeed through the rest of their lives.
+Our Curriculum content takes into account the context of the lives of our children and the community in which they reside.
+We have developed a curriculum that will ensure our children build up skills and a body of knowledge that will offer them new possibilities and opportunities and help them succeed through the rest of their lives.

 Please click on the picture below to read our Curriculum Intent, Implementation and Impact Statement.

 We have created an approach to learning which complements the acquisition of basic academic skills.
 A curriculum has been created around the idea of developing, global citizens who have strong moral values and attitudes with the knowledge to support this.
 Children who think critically, work co-operatively and who value equality, diversity of opinion & ethnicity and have strong global awareness and sense of social justice.

 We believe that all learners are entitled to an education that equips them with the knowledge, skills and values they need to embrace the opportunities and challenges they encounter, creating a future that they want to live in and to be a global citizen who contributes to and values their world.

 This will be achieved through units of learning which develop knowledge and understanding through the following six overarching global themes, reflecting issues in the children’s world:

 - Saving our Environment

 One theme will be selected each half term which will be linked to a topic using high quality text.

 Curriculum learning is brought to life through high quality texts that are carefully selected to link to the overarching themes as well as providing opportunities to build on knowledge and develop values in a way which connects to children’s lives - who they are, how they fit into the world and how they contribute and respond to it.

 Sequences of lessons are carefully planned to ensure children have the knowledge and skills needed to apply their learning in a final authentic outcome, which allows children to showcase their learning in a creative way.
 This is clearly planned using our ‘Medium Term Progression’ planning.